SirMekus/otu/ReadMe.md

 # Igwe

-Otu is a PHP-based package to handle fine-formatting of string representation of numbers with their magnitude.
-For instance, "50m" means 50,000,000.
-We can decide to write the entire 50,000,000 or just pass it to this package in the form of "50m" and have it take care of the presentation.
+Otu is a PHP-based package that handles fine-formatting of string representation of (very) large numbers with their 'magnitude'.
+For instance, "50m" means 50000000.
+We can decide to write the entire 50000000 or just pass it to this package in the form of "50m" and have it take care of the presentation.
+It also works vice-versa.
+Walk with me.

-> As typical of my packages, each usage introduces you to a new work in the Igbo language.
+> As typical of my packages, each usage introduces you to a new word in Igbo language.
 You can be sure that "otu" is an Igbo word, and it means "one" which is actually a number anyway.
 You only need this "one" package, and without any dependencies, to improve productivity...#winks.

 ## Installation